-Neighborhood residents who grew up in the 1950s-1960s remember these little stores on Sand Point Way NE at NE 97th Street where children would stop by on the way home from school for snacks, or would be sent by their mothers to the store for a needed item.
-Today neither of the two little grocery stores at 97th are extant; they have been replaced by apartment buildings.
+Neighborhood residents who grew up in the 1950s-1960s remember the little stores on Sand Point Way NE at NE 97th Street where children would stop by on the way home from school for snacks, or would be sent by their mothers to the store for a needed item.
+Today neither of the two little grocery stores at 97th are extant; they have both been replaced by apartment buildings.

 A gas station at 97th & Sand Point Way NE